Camp Forrest: History

 Camp Forrest officially became a prisoner-of-war camp on May 12, 1942.
 The camp housed Italian and German POWs.
 Prisoners became laborers at Camp Forrest in the hospitals and on farms in the local community.
-The camp also held Japanese, German and Italian American civilians who were arrested at the outbreak of the war under a program called "Alien Enemy Control".
+The camp also held Japanese, German, and Italian-American civilians who were arrested at the outbreak of the war under a program called "Alien Enemy Control".
 Many of these internees were incarcerated without legal process.
 Official government documents made available in the late 1990s indicate that over 25,000 "alien enemies" were held at various locations throughout the United States.
-Camp Forrest's population was over 700, of whom approximately 200 were of Japanese ancestry.
+Camp Forrest's population was over 700, of whom about 200 were of Japanese ancestry.
 German internees at Camp Forrest published a newsletter titled The Latrine.
 In 1943, Camp Forrest internees were transferred to other internment camps to make room for actual POWs captured on the field of battle.

 In 1945, the U.S. government implemented an Intellectual Diversion Program to educate Germans on the American way of life.
 This program used educational and recreational media to change views of POWs, and the government claimed success with many prisoners.

 Tullahoma was greatly affected by the installation of Camp Forrest.
 The acreage used, for both Camp Peay and Camp Forrest, came from federal government confiscations from area families who had owned and worked the land for generations.
 This was usually done with little or no monetary compensation for those families.
 (One such family is the Baytes/Bates family of Franklin & Coffee Counties.)
 Because of maneuvers and operations, civilians had to adjust to blocked roads, traffic jams, crowded stores, the absence of mail delivery and driving at night without lights.
 Soldiers camped out on lawns and fields; many crops and fences were destroyed (without any compensation to the owners).

 In 1940, the population in Tullahoma was 4,500.
 By the end of the war, the population had grown to 75,000.
 Many military people who moved in for construction and operation of the camp remained after the war.
 The sudden increase of population caused a drastic cost-of-living increase for the original inhabitants.
 Property values, property taxes, and everyday necessities all increased dramatically.

 In 1946, the war was over and Camp Forrest and Northern Field were declared surplus property.
 Buildings were sold at auction, torn down and carted away.
-Water and sewage systems and electrical systems were sold as salvage.
-All that remained were roads, brick chimneys and concrete foundations.
+Water, sewage, and electrical systems were sold as salvage.
+All that remained were roads, brick chimneys, and concrete foundations.
 The camp's Sports Arena was bought by Lincoln Memorial University and moved to Harrogate, Tennessee, where it was rechristened as the Mary E. Mars Gymnasium.
 The building is still in use today by the school's volleyball teams and their academy's athletic teams and classes.